-The Permittee shall design and conduct a comprehensive study of the receiving water and the treated stormwater runoff to assess impact of stormwater discharges from the Permittee's properties to Miller Creek, Des Moines Creek, Gilliam Creek, and Walker Creek by analyzing the upstream and downstream receiving water.
-The sampling events must occur during storm with at least 0.1 inches of rain in a 24-hour period.
+The Permittee shall design and conduct a comprehensive study of the receiving water and the stormwater runoff to assess the impact of stormwater discharges from the Permittee's properties to Miller Creek, Des Moines Creek, Gilliam Creek, Walker Creek, and Northwest Ponds by analyzing the upstream and downstream receiving water.
+The sampling events must occur during storm with at least 0.5 inches of rain in a 24-hour period.
 The sampling events shall be spread adequately to ensure seasonal variations.
-There must be adequate number of samples collected to ensure statistical significance.
-The upstream samples shall be collected sufficiently upstream to be outside of the influence of the respective outfall(s).
-The report shall also include an assessment of the Index of Biological Integrity (IBI) for the Miller Creek, Walker Creek, and Gilliam Creek at upstream and downstream locations identified below.
+There must be an adequate number of samples collected to ensure statistical significance.